snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 Open a new terminal window and log into the Vagrant box with:

 {% highlight bash %}
-$ vagrant ssh
+ host$ vagrant ssh
 {% endhighlight %}

 Now start Apache Spark Streaming system with this command:

 {% highlight bash %}
-$ inv run_project config/config.hocon.sample
+guest$ inv run_project config/config.hocon.sample
 ...
 {% endhighlight %}